ikb-a/curious-case/trove/README.md

 To install Singularity, see [https://github.com/sylabs/singularity](https://github.com/sylabs/singularity).
 Note that we used Singularity Community Edition 3.8.2 in our experiments.

 We have provided a Ubuntu 22.04 singularity container that already contains the Python 3.10.12 environment with all its dependencies.
-The .sif file can be downloaded from a link [COMING SOON!].
+The .sif file can be downloaded from [this link](https://drive.google.com/file/d/1wLgv7t9a30oT9I2XHwT7XAc-PsI9m7L-/view?usp=sharing).

 In the case that you want to use a different method to sandbox, you can set up the Python environment by running: